withastro/docs/src/pages/en/guides/content-collections.md

 ### `render()`

-`render()` is an extension function every content collection entry that returns a `<Content />` component.
-This contains the rendered content of the Markdown or MDX file.
+Every content collection entry includes a `render()` function that returns a `<Content />` component.
+This component will render the content of the Markdown or MDX file.

 For example, this page renders the contents of `content/announcements/welcome.md` and uses some of its frontmatter properties: